What is IR35?

 In a bid to avoid falling foul of the rules, there was a blanket decision across much of the public sector that all off-payroll workers would be deemed inside IR35.
 This caused many contractors to leave the public sector entirely, with subsequent disruption and delays on public sector projects.

-The responsibility for determining IR35 status will be shifted from the worker to the engager on 6th April 2021.
-This along with some minor changes to the public sector legislation will bring the private and public sector in line with each other.
+The responsibility for determining IR35 status was shifted from the worker to the engager on 6th April 2021.
+This along with some minor changes to the public sector legislation brought the private and public sector in line with each other.